It can be exciting to find a small business that meets your criteria for acquisition. But do you know how to evaluate a business before buying it?

 - Visit an online legal document site and download an LOI template.
 We prefer LawDepot’s LOI template.

 - Work with an attorney who will draft your LOI and ensure that the terms you propose are non-binding.
 You can learn more about working with an attorney throughout the acquisition process in our article, The Right Attorney for Your Acquisition.

 When sellers are forthcoming with information, the process works a little differently.
-You, your accountant, and your attorney will complete the primary due diligence process, evaluate the business for acquisition, and review the concerns that you’ve uncovered.
+You, your accountant, and your attorney will evaluate the business and review the concerns that you’ve uncovered.
 Then, you'll decide whether the business is worth pursuing.
 If you decide to move forward, you'll negotiate the terms of your offer and present the buyer with an LOI to move forward with the purchase of the business.

 Ready to learn more?
 Log into your owner’s portal for free articles and advice on other steps of the acquisition process, including pouring through the business’s financial, operational, and legal concerns and securing financing.